Marcos-Fernando/AnnoTEP/README.md

 rm TAIR10_chr_all.fas
 ```

+* If you can't download _Arabidopsis thaliana_ automatically, you can download it directly from [tair](https://www.arabidopsis.org/download/list?dir=Genes%2FTAIR10_genome_release%2FTAIR10_chromosome_files), by clicking on `TAIR10_chr_all.fas.gz` and following the steps in the command above from the second line onwards.

 ## Organizing the environment
 ### Configuring the modified AnnoSINE
 **Step 1.** Create and activate the AnnoSINE conda environment: